Tuxera: Microsoft NTFS by Tuxera (formerly Tuxera NTFS)

-Tuxera develops a fully compatible NTFS file system driver for commercial use, primarily by OEMs and other device manufacturers.
+Tuxera develops a commercial-grade NTFS file system driver, primarily for OEMs and other device manufacturers.
 It's deployed in car IVIs, smart TVs, set-top boxes, smartphones, tablets, routers, NAS and other devices.
-It is available for Android and other Linux platforms, QNX, WinCE Series 40, Nucleus RTOS and VxWorks.
-Supported architectures are ARM architecture, MIPS architecture, PowerPC, SuperH and x86.
+It is available for Android and other Linux platforms, QNX, WinCE Series 40, VxWorks and any RTOS variant.
+Supported architectures are any 32-bit or 64-bit microcontroller, even bare metal.